Sommerregen/grav-plugin-archive-plus/README.md

 ## About

-`Archive Plus` shares many features with the [`Grav Archives plugin`](https://github.com/getgrav/grav-plugin-archives) e.g. it automatically appends a `year` and `month_year` taxonomy to all pages and provides a `partials\archive_plus.html.twig` template which you can include in a blog sidebar to render links into a year/month/post format useful for blogs, but enhances them in an intuitive way.
+`Archive Plus` shares many features with the [`Grav Archives plugin`](https://github.com/getgrav/grav-plugin-archives), e.g. it automatically appends a `year` and `month_year` taxonomy to all pages and provides a `partials\archive_plus.html.twig` template, which you can include in a blog sidebar to render links into a year/month/post format useful for blogs, but enhances them in an intuitive way.

 Currently it